TrailVerse vs Recreation.gov & the NPS App (2026)

 Workflow that respects all three

-- Discover and compare in TrailVerse
+- Explore and compare in TrailVerse

 - Read alerts on the park page; cross-check in the NPS App